 If you’ve started saving in a retirement plan, you need to coordinate it with an estate plan or things may not happen as you would want.
 Here’s what you need to know about retirement savings and your estate.

-You might be hard pressed to find disagreement among young parents that planning for the future is one of the most important things we can do as adults, especially where the security of our families are concerned.
-Yet, astoundingly, 42% of adults over the age of 40 have yet to plan their retirement, and more than 55% of Americans will die this year without a will.
+You might be hard pressed to find disagreement among young parents that planning for the future is one of the most important things we can do as adults, especially where the security of our families is concerned.
+Yet, astoundingly, more than 40% of adults over the age of 40 have yet to plan their retirement, and nearly 60% of Americans will die this year without a will.
 We know the results of poor retirement planning: More than 50% of Baby Boomers will likely fall short of their retirement income needs.
 Less known are the devastating results for families when an estate is probated without proper wills and trusts.
 Certainly, a lack of planning in either area can be potentially catastrophic; however, a lack of coordinating your retirement and estate plans can be, at the very least, financially disruptive for your surviving family members.

 How will my estate plan affect my retirement plan?